There is increasing acknowledgement that people who have completed cancer treatment need help and support.

-The service offers a variety of support options for people living with and beyond cancer, their families and carers who are at the end of their active treatment.
+The service offers a variety of support options for people living with and beyond cancer, their families and carers.

-We can offer appointments in GP practices and community settings which may be one-to-one or group sessions.
-We can also provide support over the telephone and email.
+We can offer appointments in community settings which may be one-to-one or group sessions.
+We can also provide support over the telephone, virtually and via email.

 The service is nurse-led but the range of activities and support options we offer is wide ranging.
-We work with you as an individual to support you with the challenges your cancer survivorship involves whether they are physical, mental or social.
+We work with you as an individual to support you with the challenges of your cancer diagnosis which may be physical, psychological or social.

 Patients can access a full programme of support including self-management options.

 Services from the team are open to anyone living with and beyond cancer, their families and carers registered with a GP in North East Lincolnshire.

 St Andrew’s Hospice